 First, should you stay at all?

 Honestly, most people should not.
-Izamal is a half-day town, and the natural move is to sleep in Mérida or Valladolid and visit as a stop.
-But if you want the yellow streets to yourself at dawn and dusk, after the day crowd clears, one night can be worth it.
-Here is where to base.
+Izamal is a half-day town, and the natural move is to sleep in Mérida or Valladolid and visit as a stop on the way.
+But there is a real case for one night: the yellow streets are best at dawn and dusk, empty of the day crowd and lit gold by low sun, and only an overnight guest sees that.
+If you are chasing those photographs or you simply want to slow down, one night earns its place.
+More than one and you will run out of town.
+Here is where to base if you do stay.

 Around the convent and main squares